 Are you an Energy Star?

 Did you know that there are Energy Star certifications for more than 38 common household appliances?
 Well, now you know so the next time you are thinking about buying something new, make sure you are checking for those Energy Star certifications.
-Take a look at the Energy Star appliances below to get more information and see which ones you can replace in your own home or visit the Energy Start website for more information.

-Energy Star dryers use 20% less energy than standard models – they do so by utilizing energy saving techniques such as moisture sensors that can tell when clothes and dry and will turn off the dryer.
+Energy Star dryers use 20% less energy than standard models – they do so by utilizing energy-saving techniques such as moisture sensors that can tell when clothes and dry and will turn off the dryer.

 Energy Star ceiling fans are 60% more efficient that standard fan/light units through use of improved motors and blade designs.